JCam98/pi-estimator/README.md

 # pi-estimator

+## Description
-Project provides support for estimating the value of pi according to the number of attempts
+This project provides support for estimating the value of pi according to the number of attempts.